kevanwee/codeoflaw/README.md

 ## Data Visualisations
 Below are some preliminary visualisations generated from the dataset using 2020 - 2025 cases (CAA 2 Apr 2025):
-(In light of my upcoming finals for the semester this section will remain rather superficial for the time being)
+(In light of my upcoming finals for the semester this section will remain rather superficial for the time being) (Do also note that the visualisations below are not 100% accurate as they were done prior to any form of cleaning and encoding)

 ### Catchword Analysis
 ![Catchword Analysis](./tables/catchword.png)